vbillys/writing/IROSPaper.md

 Recently, with increasing human-robot interaction applications, service robots have received more and more attentions.
 Mobile service robots designed to assist people in their daily lives, such as robotic butlers, robotic waiters and robotic pets, which once are the stuffs of since fictions, are becoming reality.
 In these robots, the capability to autonomously detect, track and follow a person has been regarded as an important functionality of the robotic systems.
 However, until now, it still remains a challenge that endowing this capability to these robots when they move in a cluttered environment.

 In previous studies, the approaches of autonomous person following can be classified as two categories: vision based and laser based.
-Due to the low cost, RGB-D cameras are widely adopted in the vision based approaches as the work presented in \cite{ref0}\cite{ref1}.
+Due to the low cost, RGB-D cameras are widely adopted in the vision based approaches as the work presented in [@ref0;@ref1].
 However, the minimum distance requirement and the narrow field view of the RGB-D sensors limit the applications for following persons.

 The laser based approaches have an advantage in terms of large field of view and robustness on any lighting condition. \cite{ref3} may be the first to propose an approach for autonomous tracking people by using laser data.
 In this work, owing to the priori information of the operation environment, human is easy to be tracked by a mobile robot.
 In \cite{ref4}, leg detection in laser scans makes it possible for mobile robots detection and tracking both stationary and moving people.
 Based on \cite{ref4}, in the approach presented in \cite{ref5}, motion of the target people is modeled to enhance the tracking ability of an autonomous robot.
-To avoid the tediously manual tuning for determining the sizes of leg clusters in the laser scan, data-driven methods are employed in \cite{ref6} \cite{LuS13} to leaning shapes of leg clusters automatically.
+To avoid the tediously manual tuning for determining the sizes of leg clusters in the laser scan, data-driven methods are employed in [@ref6;@LuS13] to leaning shapes of leg clusters automatically.
 Nevertheless, enhancing the robust of the learning approaches for detecting and tacking moving people is still under research.
+More recently,
-More recently, \cite{ref7} introduces a framework for outdoor person tracking and following for a smart wheel chair robot by extending a trained legs detector from \cite{ref8}.
-In \cite{ref9}\cite{ref10}, robotic behaviors in relation to the speed and distance to the person being followed have been analyzed.
+   \cite{ref7} introduces a framework for outdoor person tracking and following for a smart wheel chair robot by extending a trained legs detector from \cite{ref8}.
+In [@ref9;@ref10], robotic behaviors in relation to the speed and distance to the person being followed have been analyzed.
 However, the correlation from detecting legs into tracking a person, and the robustness when multiple person is around the person being followed has not been explored in these studies.
-In additional, few of researchers fuse the visual information and laser data for tracking people \cite{KobilarovSHB06}\cite{M.Kleinehagenbrock}\cite{ref2}, but this kind of scheme may complicate the tracking system.
+Additionaly, few researchers fuse the visual information and laser data for tracking people [@KobilarovSHB06;@M.Kleinehagenbrock;@ref2] , but this kind of scheme may complicate the tracking system.

 \begin{figure}[!t]